icona79/sketch-design-token-exporter-file-format/README.md

-# File Format Project Template

-This is a template for a file format project, with a few basic features and sensible defaults.
+# Sketch Design Tokens exporter

+This tool permit you to export from a Sketch document a list of Design Tokens compatible with Amazon Style Dictionary

+## Script details

+[TBD]

-## Setup
+## Run the script

 Optional, if you use `nvm` (highly recommended):